 Instructions for Authors

-This international, peer-reviewed open access journal is dedicated to publishing high-quality, original research.
+Our international, peer-reviewed open access journal is dedicated to publishing high-quality, original research.
 Authors are urged to follow the submission guidelines diligently, as non-compliance will lead to rejection.

 What We Publish